Agricultural expansion into forested regions drives two thirds of deforestation worldwide.

 This transition can increase agricultural production while protecting forests and providing many other benefits for local people.
 As part of this work, Global Canopy has produced Financing Sustainable Landscapes, a detailed guide to creating and financing such projects.

-The project aims to do this by catalysing the creation of new financial mechanisms, operating at the scale of subnational regions, to stop the conversion of tropical forest to produce commodities, and to transition towards sustainable modes of development.
+Operating at a subnational level, the project aims to catalyse the creation of new financial mechanisms to stop the conversion of tropical forest for commodity production, and to support a shift towards more sustainable modes of development.

-The project is made up of three ‘sustainable landscape initiatives’ in forward-looking Amazonian regions: Mato Grosso and Acre, both in Brazil, and San Martin, in Peru.
+The project is made up of three ‘sustainable landscape initiatives’ in Mato Grosso and Acre, both in Brazil, and San Martin, in Peru.
 These initiatives take a landscape-wide perspective, optimising land use to balance the needs of agriculture, conservation and sustainable livelihoods.

 Other implementing partners and subcontractors are: The National Agricultural University of La Molina (UNALM) in San Martín, World Wide Fund for Nature (WWF-UK, and other WWF offices), Climate Bonds Initiative (CBI), Vivid Economics, Helmholtz Centre for Environmental Research (UFZ), the International Institute for Sustainability (IIS), the International Institute for Applied Systems Analysis (IIASA), the National Institute for Space Research – Centre for Earth Systems Science (INPE-CCST).